llaveirge/city-canvas/README.md

     createdb yourDatabaseName
     ```

-7. Create a copy of the '.env.example' file and save as your '.env' environment variables file and update the following information:
+7. In the project directory, create a copy of the '.env.example' file and save as your '.env' environment variables file and update the following information:
     - Update the `TOKEN_SECRET` value with a custom secret key to be used for signing the JSON Web Token.
     - Update the `DATABASE_URL` value with your database name and information to resemble the following: `postgres://{username}:{password}@localhost/{database-name}`.
     - Update the `REACT_APP_GOOGLE_MAPS_API_KEY` value with your Google Maps JavaScript API key.